Codecademy/docs/content/java/concepts/calendar/terms/getActualMaximum/getActualMaximum.md

 ---
 Title: '.getActualMaximum()'
-Description: 'A Calendar class method that returns the maximum value the specified calendar field could have, based on the time value of the calendar'
+Description: 'Returns the actual maximum value for a specific calendar field, conditional on the time value of the calendar'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'